c0deritter/knight-orm/README.md

 This packages uses [knight-criteria](https://github.com/c0deritter/knight-criteria) for its query interface and in the background [knight-sql](https://github.com/c0deritter/knight-sql) for representing SQL strings and [knight-sql-criteria-filler](https://github.com/c0deritter/knight-sql-criteria-filler) to translate criteria into SQL queries.

-For PostgreSQL databases there is also a package for schema migrations [knight-migration](https://github.com/c0deritter/knight-pg-migration) and a package for transaction handling [knight-transaction](https://github.com/c0deritter/knight-pg-transaction).
+For PostgreSQL databases there is also a package for migrations [knight-pg-migration](https://github.com/c0deritter/knight-pg-migration) and a package for transaction handling [knight-pg-transaction](https://github.com/c0deritter/knight-pg-transaction).

 There is also an in-memory object database [knight-object-db](https://github.com/c0deritter/knight-object-db) if you are looking for something which can be used in a browser.